gha-common/go-beautiful-html-coverage/README.md

     # The token to use for pushing to the repository.
     # Default: ${{ github.token }}
     token: ''

+    # The relative path of your go project.
+Useful for monorepos and custom folder structures.
+    # Default: ./
+    path: ''
 ```

 ## Examples